-The purpose of the I-1 Light Industrial District is to provide space for light manufacturing activities as defined in Section 2, Subdivision 2 (Definitions) of this Ordinance and involving a minimum degree of refuse byproducts and air or noise pollution, and requiring a relatively low level of on-premise processing.
+The purpose of the I-1 Light Industrial District is to provide space for light manufacturing activities as defined by this Ordinance and involving a minimum degree of refuse byproducts and air or noise pollution and requiring a relatively low level of on-premises processing.
 These activities may include secondary commercial functions which are conducted on site.
-Heavy manufacturing activities as described in Section 2, Subdivision 2 (Definitions) are prohibited within the I-1 District.
+Heavy manufacturing activities as defined by this Ordinance are prohibited within the I-1 District.